dortania/OpenCore-Install-Guide/ktext.md

   * For Sandy Bridge and older(as well as low end Ivy Bridge(i3 and Celerons), see the legacy section below
 * [OpenRuntime.efi](https://github.com/acidanthera/OpenCorePkg/releases)
   * Replacement for [AptioMemoryFix.efi](https://github.com/acidanthera/AptioFixPkg), used as an extension for OpenCore to help with patching boot.efi for NVRAM fixes and better memory management.
+  * Reminder this was bundled in OpenCorePkg we downloaded earlier

 :::